The Living End

-The Band was nominated 27 times and won five awards at the Australian ARIA Music Awards ceremonies: "Highest Selling Single" for Second Solution / Prisoner of Society (1998), "Breakthrough Artist – Album" and "Best Group" for The Living End (1999), as well as "Best Rock Album" for White Noise (2008) and The Ending Is Just the Beginning Repeating (2011).
+The band was nominated 27 times and won five awards at the Australian ARIA Music Awards ceremonies: "Highest Selling Single" for Second Solution / Prisoner of Society (1998), "Breakthrough Artist – Album" and "Best Group" for The Living End (1999), as well as "Best Rock Album" for White Noise (2008) and The Ending Is Just the Beginning Repeating (2011).
 In October 2010, their debut album was listed in the book "100 Best Australian Albums".

 Australian musicologist Ian McFarlane described the group as "one of Australia’s premier rock acts.
 By blending a range of styles (punk, rockabilly and flat out rock) with great success, The Living End has managed to produce anthemic choruses and memorable songs in abundance".

 History

 Beginnings (1994–1996)

 The Living End were formed in 1994 by Chris Cheney and Scott Owen, who had met years earlier in primary school through their older sisters and began performing together from 1990 while attending Wheelers Hill Secondary College in Melbourne.
 Cheney and Owen had their first public gig at The Rob Roy in Melbourne in 1991.
 Cheney was a fan of rockabilly group Stray Cats and this prompted Owen, who originally played piano, to switch to double bass.
 The pair formed a cover band, The Runaway Boys, which performed Stray Cats and The Clash material.
 That group were named after a track, of the same name, from the Stray Cats self-titled debut album (February 1981).
-The Runaway Boys initially played in the local rockabilly music scene but expanded their audience by performing in regional towns and backing popular Melbourne cover band Mercury Blue at the Wheelers Hill Hotel/Pub.
+The Runaway Boys initially played in the local rockabilly music scene but expanded their audience by performing in regional towns and supporting Melbourne cover band Mercury Blue at the Wheelers Hill Hotel.
 Cheney later recalled "[w]e played to all the jivers and rock 'n' rollers ...
 And we slowly drifted into Melbourne's rockabilly scene".
 As Cheney and Owen persevered, the band went through several drummers, while they were still attending school.

 By 1994, Cheney and Owen were writing their own material and decided to change the band's name to The Living End – a reference to the film, Rock Around the Clock (1956).
 According to Cheney "It's an old '50s term, meaning 'far out', 'the greatest' ...
 We were still into the whole '50s thing, but we wanted a neutral name, one that didn't suggest any one style of music".
 With Cheney on lead guitar and lead vocals, and Owen on double bass and backing vocals, the group settled on Joe Piripitzi as their drummer.
 Cheney considered Piripitzi to be ideal due to his charismatic appearance.